 Sometimes this type of bleeding can be caused by conditions such as haemorrhoids, but it can be a symptom of serious diseases, such as bowel (colorectal) cancer, which is why it is important to make an appointment to discuss it with your doctor.

-The test isn’t usually given to people who can already see blood in their stool or who have symptoms such as anaemia, persistent change in bowel habits, unexplained weight loss or bleeding from the rectum.
-In these cases, more in-depth investigations will be done.
+The faecal occult blood test should not be given to people who can already see blood in their stool or who have symptoms such as anaemia, persistent change in bowel habits, unexplained weight loss or bleeding from the rectum.
+In these cases, diagnostic colonoscopy usually needs to be done.

 The Cancer Council Australia and the National Health and Medical Research Council recommend starting 2-yearly faecal occult blood testing from the age of 50 in people who do not have any symptoms or a strong family history of bowel cancer.